jfonseka-r7/openlens-node-pod-menu/README.md

 # How to build this extension locally

-You must use Node Version Manager (NVM) to down the supported version of Node on your machine.
+You must use Node Version Manager (NVM) to download the correct version of Node (16.14.2) on your machine.

 Clone the repo and from the root run the following: